What is Informed Consent?

 - How does treatment “x” compare to other treatments in terms of benefits, risks and costs?

-In order to help patients make the most informed decision about a treatment, I believe it’s important for patients to have easy access to unbiased and independent research / evidence.
+In order to help you make the most informed decision about a treatment, it’s important to access to unbiased and independent research / evidence.

-To perform a search hit the search image below and enter your injury or symptom and a treatment to see what the research says.
+To perform a search click below and enter your injury or symptom and a treatment to see what the research says.

-To contact Terry Kane, please complete the form below.
+To contact us, please complete the form below.